dvidelabs/flatcc/README.md

 ### Fixed Size Arrays

-Fixed size scalar arrays introduced in 0.6.0 are parsed like ordinary vectors but the element count must match exactly to avoid an array overflow or underflow error.
-Two runtime flags allow the parser to zero pad missing elements and to skip extra elements without raising an arror.
+Fixed size arrays introduced in 0.6.0 allow for structs containing arrays of fixed length scalars, structs and chars.
+Arrays are parsed like vectors for of similar type but are zero padded if shorter than expected and fails if longer than expected.
+The flag `reject_array_underflow` will error if an array is shorter than expected instead of zero padding.
+The flag `skip_array_overflow` will allow overlong arrays and simply drop extra elements.

-Base64 encoding is not supported for fixed size arrays.
+Char arrays are parsed like strings and zero padded if short than expected, but they are not zero terminated.
+A string like "hello" will exactly fit into a field of type `[char:5]`.
+Trailing zero characters are not printed, but embedded zero characters are.
+This allows for loss-less roundtrips without having to zero pad strings.
+Note that other arrays are always printed in full.
+If the flag `skip_array_overflow` is set, a string might be truncated in the middle of a multi-byte character.
+This is not checked nor enforced by the verifier.

 ### Generic Parsing and Printing.